 Walking just 30 minutes a day is a great way to get moving and help the blood circulate in your legs and feet.
 When you walk, the muscles in your legs help push the blood through your veins, which will decrease the pressure in your varicose veins.

 When you stay hydrated, your blood tends to be thinner which makes it easier for your body to circulate.
 Thinner blood also makes clotting less likely to occur.
 Aim to drink at least eight 8-ounce glasses of water a day.

 Extra weight puts a strain on your heart and organs and can make varicose veins worse.
 Losing weight can alleviate vein-related pain and swelling as well as slow the formation of new varicose veins.

 4. Easy on the Salt

 Salt retains water.
 When you eat salty food, the extra fluid in your bloodstream makes your veins work harder.
-The result is a higher blood pressure and strain on the delicate walls of your veins.
+The result is higher blood pressure and strain on the delicate walls of your veins.
 Try looking for low-sodium food alternatives, or use substitutes like lemon juice when you want more flavor.

 5. Quit Smoking

 Smoking damages your lungs wreaks havoc on arteries and put you at risk for many other cardiovascular issues.
 The chemicals in tobacco remove oxygen and thicken the blood.
 The Nicotine also makes your veins harden and narrow.
 This causes the blood to flow at a much slower pace and ultimately, damages the function of your blood vessels.

 Elevating your legs will keep the blood from pooling in your lower leg.
 This will reduce swelling and improve overall blood flow.
 Aim to lift your legs at the same level as your heart or higher.
 If it’s comfortable in your body, lay on your back and place your legs up a wall.
 Place a fluffy pillow under your legs or back for added comfort and support.